john-sprague/portfolio-john-sprague/system-design/cloud-infrastructure/live-class-foundations.md

 ## Cloud Analytics
-Log events with associated data that can be queried later in reports
+-Log events with associated data that can be queried later in reports
-    O Consider adding userID, timestamp, and request ID to make it easy to find related logs We can count logs to use as metrics, too!
+    - Consider adding userID, timestamp, and request ID to make it easy to find related logs
+- We can count logs to use as metrics, too!
-    "How many errors did we have?"
+    - "How many errors did we have?"
-Use time spans to measure latency and identify slow codepaths
+- Use time spans to measure latency and identify slow codepaths
-    O Especially useful in microservice architecture with many downstream calls O These metrics are great to quantify infrastructure improvements, like co-locating databases
+    - Especially useful in microservice architecture with many downstream calls
+    - These metrics are great to quantify infrastructure improvements, like co-locating databases

 **Stakeholders**
   - Product managers want to know how their product is doing and whether or not